Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 It’s a good idea to bring a list of questions and concerns.
 The following questions may be useful for your discussion.

 - Why is this study being done?
-What is the potential impact of the study results on human health?
+What is the potential impact of the study results?

 - Can I join?
 How long do I have to decide about joining?